GLOSSOPDALE HARRIERS CLUB CHAMPIONSHIP 2021

 - Be fair and honest.
 There is no one with a stopwatch or logging chips.
 Submit your times on the link below (NOTE: Strava users – that is your ‘elapsed time’ please, not your ‘moving time’ 😉 READY TO SUBMIT YOUR TIME?
 CLICK HERE TO UPLOAD IT!

-- If you are undertaking any of the three fell routes it is mandatory that you do this with a minimum of one other person (or in a group no larger than the latest COVID-19 guidance allows) and that you are each carrying your own FRA kit.
+- If you are undertaking any of the three fell routes or the ultra, it is mandatory that you do this with a minimum of one other person (or in a group no larger than the latest COVID-19 guidance allows) and that you are each carrying your own FRA kit.
 This is waterproof whole-body cover (with taped seams and integrated attached hood), hat, gloves, map of the route, compass, whistle, emergency food (we strongly recommend a headtorch and rations too for longer routes.
 If in doubt visit fellrunner.org.uk If COVID-19 guidance changes and we are no longer allowed to run in pairs then the fell route will be withdrawn from the count in the month which the change affects.

 - When doing any of the routes, please follow the routes according to the GPX provided.
 If you cut corners anywhere, you are only cheating yourself from knowing or learning the route that has been provided, when we come to a time a real racing again.
 Remember its fun, so if you lose a few seconds here or there double checking then so be it.

 - If a competitor does not correctly follow a route, and it is deemed by the champs committee that this yielded a significant time advantage, a time penalty of 60 minutes will be added to your time.